Sri Lanka Transport Board: Transit Competitors

 SLTB buses compete with private buses throughout the country, as well as with rail services by Sri Lanka Railways.

 Integration issues

-Sri Lanka Transport Board has not integrated its services with other modes of transport, such as rail.
-Unlike transport systems in some other countries, Sri Lanka does not have a streamline ticket system between road and rail transport.
-Buses do not provide dedicated feeder-bus services to the railways, resulting in commuter rail and buses acting as isolated systems in relation to each other, which creates a loss in efficiency.
+Sri Lanka Transport Board has not integrated its services with other modes of transport.
+Unlike transport systems in some other countries, Sri Lanka does not have a streamlined ticket system between road and rail transport.
+There are no dedicated feeder-bus services to the railways, resulting in commuter rail and buses acting as isolated systems in relation to each other, which creates a loss in efficiency.